OCHA-DAP/hdx-python-scraper/docs/main.md

           - "#affected+killed"
           - "#affected+injured"

-The population mini scraper configuration directly provides metadata for source, source_url and the download location given by url only taking the source date from the dataset.
+The population configurable scraper configuration directly provides metadata for source, source_url and the download location given by url only taking the source date from the dataset.
 The scraper pulls subnational data so adm_cols defines both a country column “alpha_3” and an admin 1 pcode column “ADM1_PCODE”.